 Summerset Group has a well-established organisational structure.
 Services are planned, coordinated, and are appropriate to the needs of the residents.
 The business plan 2023 informs the site-specific operational objectives which are reviewed on a regular basis.
-Summerset on the Landing has an established quality and risk management system.
+Summerset on Cavendish has an established quality and risk management system.
 Quality and risk performance is reported across various meetings and to the organisation's management team.
-Summerset on the Landing collates clinical indicator data and benchmarking occurs.
+Summerset on Cavendish collates clinical indicator data and benchmarking occurs.